AlliyahMunir/Project01/README.md

 > This is a ReadMe for Alliyahs new cupcake bakery, called "Alliyah's Speedy Cupcakes"

 ## General info
 This project has been created for the people with a sweet tooth.
 Alliyah's cupcakes are filled with flavor whether it be coffee, carrot, or simple chocolate.
-Furthermore, these cupcakes have the ability to bring family and friends together with the binding of a cupcake.
+Furthermore, our natural baked goods have the ability to bring family and friends together with the binding of a cupcake.

 ## FlowChart
 A general process on how customer service will take place: